HaotianShi/HaotianShi.github.io/_pages/projects.md

 ---

 ## Principal‑Investigator (PI) Projects
-- Mixed Traffic Flow Modeling, Control and Optimization in a Connected and Automated Environment - Science Fund Program for Excellent Young Scientists
+- Mixed Traffic Flow Modeling, Control and Optimization in a Connected and Automated Environment - Science Fund Program for Excellent Young Scientists - NSFC
-- Analysis of Interaction Behaviors of Autonomous Vehicles and Assessment of Their Impact on Road Traffic Performance - Young Scientists Fund (C Class)
+- Analysis of Interaction Behaviors of Autonomous Vehicles and Assessment of Their Impact on Road Traffic Performance - Young Scientists Fund (C Class) - NSFC

 ## Participated Projects <br>
 - Analysis, Modeling, and Simulation (AMS) Tools for Vehicle Automation.
 FHWA.
 Project Manager.